holly-cummins/holly-cummins.github.io/content/posts/2023-08-29--illustrating-talks/index.md

 ### Drawings

 Drawing it yourself is a great way of generating images for a presentation.
 “But I can’t draw,” I hear you wail.
 I can’t draw either, but [practice](https://hollycummins.com/how-to-draw-part-i/) and a [series of cheat’s techniques](https://hollycummins.com/how-to-draw-part-ii/) have helped me a lot.
+I've written up my tips for getting started with drawing in ["How to Draw When You Can't Draw".](https://hollycummins.com/how-to-draw-part-i/)

 ![A purple horse running away from a barn door](horse.png)_A 2022 slide about the impact of heavy governance on IT provisioning behaviour, illustrated by me.
 Being able to draw something was useful, because it would have been pretty hard to find a photo of a horse running away from an open barn door.
 The fact that I could sneakily make the escaping horse look a bit like a Charity-Majors-approved My Little Pony was a bonus._